 If your model is geolocated with the Add Location feature and you want to display it in Google Earth, you may need to take a few extra steps.
 Here’s a quick overview of the tips and tricks that help your model looks its best in Google Earth:

 To create a 3D model in SketchUp, you’re constantly switching among the drawing tools, views, components, and organizational tools.
 In this article, you find several examples that illustrate ways you can use these tools together to model a specific shape or object.
 The examples illustrate a few of the different applications for creating 3D models in SketchUp: woodworking, modeling parts or abstract objects, and creating buildings.
 The examples are loosely ordered from the simple to the complex.

 The Soften Edges feature may remind you of a stick of butter or a chocolate bar that got too warm in the sun.
 In SketchUp, however, the Soften Edges feature does nothing to compromise your model’s structural integrity.
-Tip: You can use the Soften Edges feature, along with the Smooth edge property, to change the visibility of your edges and make your model look more realistic with less geometry, which improves your computer’s performance.

 As you draw 3D models in SketchUp, the ability to divide edges and faces enables you to create and manipulate your geometry in complex ways.
 You can also explode entities, such as circles and polygons, into the individual segments.

 Drawing a model in 3D is different from drawing an image in 2D.
 This introduction to drawing basics and concepts explains a few ways you can create edges and faces (the basic entities of any SketchUp model).
 You also discover how the SketchUp inference engine helps you place those lines and faces on your desired axis.